Currently reading: The best-selling cars in the UK: Ford Puma still tops the charts

 Read our Volkswagen Golf review

-The MG HS offers class-leading value for money.
+The MG HS offers nothing short of class-leading value for money.

-Available with a petrol engine or as a more frugal plug-in hybrid, the HS comes with good levels of equipment as standard, including a 10.1in touchscreen, a 360deg parking camera and smartphone mirroring as standard.
+Available with a petrol engine or a more frugal plug-in hybrid, the family crossover also comes with good levels of equipment as standard, including a 10.1in touchscreen, a 360deg parking camera and smartphone mirroring

 A practical and versatile option, the Tiguan gets a wide range of powertrains, including petrols, diesels and plug-in hybrids.

-Standard equipment is good too, with a reversing camera, parking sensors, wireless smartphone mirroring and dual digital screens all basic equipment.
+Standard equipment is good too, with a reversing camera, parking sensors, wireless smartphone mirroring and dual digital screens all standard equipment.

 Read our Volkswagen Tiguan review

-The Hyundai Tucson is one of the UK’s most popular SUVs and regularly appeared in the top 10 in 2024.
+The Hyundai Tucson is one of the UK’s most popular SUVs and regularly appears in the top 10.

-It was renewed in 2021 with a fresh front end that featured a unique, eye-catching lighting arrangement.
+Arguably the most premium option on the list, it's also one of the most interesting to look at, with a unique, eye-catching lighting arrangement.
 Its plush interior and range of electrified powertrains are attractive propositions for many Brits.

 Read our Hyundai Tucson review